SM4DA/QeMFi/README.md

 # CheMFi: A Multifidelity Dataset of Quantum Chemical Properties of Diverse Molecules
 This code repository is connected to the CheMFi dataset and its application.
-It contains codes to run ORCA calculations for the fidelities, the corresponding input files, and the python scripts to perform various multifidelity calculations as noted in paperDOIXXXX.
+It contains codes to run ORCA calculations for the fidelities, the corresponding input files, and the python scripts to perform various multifidelity calculations as noted in [this preprint](https://arxiv.org/abs/2406.14149).

 The package for python scripts can be installed by cloning this repository and installing the required packages.
 This can be performed within a new conda environment, say `CheMFi_env`, as follows: